 Yes, the Kindle is not a book, it never claimed to be one either.
-It is a electronic reading device that lets you carry and have more books than you could imagine together in a single place, without adding weight to your bag, to your arms and on space on your book-shelf.
+It is a electronic reading device that allows you to carry and have more books than you could imagine together in a single place, without adding weight to your bag, to your arms and eating up space on your book-shelf.

 Isn’t that every reader’s dream?